DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

     .catch((err) => console.error(err));
 ~~~

-Start the app to see the To Do List loaded with data on the page.
+Start the app — the To Do List renders with sample data:

 ![To Do List initialization](../assets/trial_todolist.png)

-You now know how to integrate DHTMLX To Do List with Angular.
-Customize the code to fit your requirements.
-Find the final example on [**GitHub**](https://github.com/DHTMLX/angular-todolist-demo).
+Find the complete project on [**GitHub**](https://github.com/DHTMLX/angular-todolist-demo).